ruggeri/ninety_nine_cats/README.md

   * Clean vs validate vs check.
 They're all Field methods?
   * How to add custom DB constraints?
 * How are files/images handled?
+* I feel like I'm still a little hazy on 'through' relations.
+* And I don't really know how model validation is done.
+* And I don't know how to do constraints.

 ## Tutorials and More Documentation